How to Apply

 The University of Michigan Wolverine Pathways (WP) is a supplementary education program established to increase the high school graduation rate and college acceptance and retention rates of academically promising scholars residing within the public school boundaries of Detroit, Southfield, and Ypsilanti.
 All instructors employed with Wolverine Pathways will demonstrate exemplary service and expertise in their given subject area.

-Specific responsibilities include providing the following via remote instruction to a group of 20-25 scholars in the 11th grade:
+Specific responsibilities include providing the following via remote instruction to a group of 20-25 scholars in the 10th or 11th grade:

-- Facilitating synchronous whole group and/or half group session to launch projects and to cultivate community and norm setting
+- Facilitating synchronous whole group and/or half group session with guest presenters and scholars on college preparatory topics

 Mandatory on-line professional development date/time below: